Pentagon (South Korean band): 2017: "Pretty Pretty", rise in popularity in Japan, Gorilla, Ceremony, Demo_01 and Demo_02

 Pentagon at fansign on December 17, 2017.

 On January 22, 2017, Pentagon released a special music video for "Pretty Pretty", a track from their second Korean EP Five Senses, featuring I.O.I's Kim Chung-ha.

 On March 29, Pentagon released their first Japanese EP Gorilla, which debuted at number six on the Gaon chart and third on the Oricon Chart.
 The album contains six tracks, including Japanese versions of previously released tracks "Gorilla", "Can You Feel It", "Pretty Pretty", and "You Are", along with two new Japanese tracks, "Hikari" and "Get Down".
-Pentagon sold out a reservation for their special mini live & talk concert at Shinagawa Stellaball in Tokyo to commemorate the release of Japan's first EP on March 24.
-More than 5,000 people applied to attend but due to the capacity limit, only a total of 4000 seats were available.
+Pentagon sold out a reservation for their special mini live & talk concert at Shinagawa Stellaball in Tokyo to commemorate the release of their first Japanese EP on March 24.
+More than 5,000 people applied to attend but due to the capacity limit, only a total of 4,000 seats were available.
 According to Japan's Tower Records, Gorilla was ranked first in the album charts throughout the day and peaked at third place on Oricon's Daily Album Chart with debut sales of 10,292 copies.
-On March 3, Gorilla took first place in the Japanese Tower Records Monthly Chart and earned their fourth 'high speed' to achieve first place in the Japanese chart.
+On March 3, Gorilla took first place in the Japanese Tower Records Monthly Chart and the group became the fastest to achieve first place in the Japanese chart.

 On May 18, the group released the single "Beautiful", a ballad produced by label-mate Jung Il-hoon.
 The group held their three-day concert titled "Tentastic Vol. 2 'Trust'" from June 10–12 at the Shinhan Card Fan Live Hall.
 The concert was divided into "P day", "T day", and "G day" and showcased different concepts and performances.
 Tickets to the concerts were sold out in ten minutes.